makrai/notes/coenen1906-visu-bert.md

   * cosine similarity between the keyword embeddings and matching/opposing cent
   * ratio between the two similarities the individual similarity ratio
     * Generally ... greater than one: closer to the matching centroid
-  * We joined each sentence pair with the word "and"
+  * We joined each sentence pair with the word _and_
   * concatenated similarity ratio
   * [contror: Concatenating a random sentence]